eevib/introDataMiniProject/SentimentAnalysisPitch.md

 Sami, Eevi, Joonatan

 ### What we wanted
-- Improve understanding and provide valuable insights for
+- Improve understanding and provide valuable insights of comments made on online news articles
 - researchers, publishers and the general public.

 Answering questions such as: